Carter Caves State Park, Kentucky

 Learn & Do Trail Maintenance + Camping

 Registration Fee: $35.00/person.
 Paid online.

 Includes camping for three nights, two dinners, all instruction, personal safety equipment and fun evening activities.

 Register by April 15, 2024 and receive a free Trail Crew shirt.

 Join the Trail Crew At Carter Caves State Resort Park!

-This is a three night campout with 2 1/2 days of working on the trails.
-No experience required.
-Upper body strength not required.
+This is a three-night campout with 2 1/2 days of working on the trails.
+No experience is required.
+Upper body strength is not required.
 This is for men and women of all ages.

 About Carter Caves:

 The beautiful setting of Carter Caves State Resort Park is the ideal setting for this trail crew event.
 Nestled in the hills of Eastern Kentucky, Carter Caves is 2,000 acres of wooded hills rich in plants, animals, and geologic formations both above and below ground.
 Carter Caves is home to over 30 miles of hiking trails and over a dozen caves.